-Vacancies in the Board of Directors are filled after a published call for applications by a vote of the majority of the remaining Directors at a properly called meeting.
-The interim Director appointed will fulfil the remainder of the term for that seat.
+Vacancies in the Board of Directors may be filled by a vote of the majority of the remaining Directors at a properly called meeting.
+The interim Director appointed will fulfill the remainder of the term for that seat.

 J. Regular Board Meetings